Artshell-company/artshell-url-shortener/README.md

 The deploy script will ensure that DynamoDB tables are created, to create a qr.artshell.link subdomain, a CloudFront distribution, and to point the CF distribution to the Lambda function.

+### Tests

+First, remember to install DynamoDB local with `npm run test:setup`.

+You can then run tests with `npm test`.

 ### Calling the service

 There are two routes: